apollographql/apollo-server/docs/source/schemas/types.md

 ## `Mutation` type

 * special type to define operations to change server data
-* backed by a resolver that performs the backend modification
+* backed by a resolver that performs the back-end modification
 * look at essentials/mutations for mutation shape from client and appearance on server
 * server/mutations for implementation information